LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/dataframes-with-pandas/_index.md

 {{% /notice %}}

 {{% notice blue Note "rocket" %}}
-Since we are grabbing specific columns from an already existing `DataFrame` and there are no joins happening we do not need to specify an `axis`.
+Since we are grabbing specific columns from an already existing DataFrame and there are no joins happening we do not need to specify an `axis`.
 {{% /notice %}}

 ## Check Your Understanding

 {{% notice green Question "rocket" %}}
-True or False: Column names cannot be changed in a `DataFrame`.
+True or False: Column names cannot be changed in a DataFrame.

 <!-- Solution: False -->
 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-True or False: A `DataFrame` column is a `Series`.
+True or False: A DataFrame column is a Series.

 <!-- Solution: True -->
 {{% /notice %}}